-The ADP3180 compares a programmable current limit set point to the voltage from the output of the current sense amplifier.
+The ADP3168 compares a programmable current-limit set point to the voltage from the output of the current-sense amplifier.
 The level of current limit is set with the resistor from the ILIMIT pin to ground.
-During normal operation, the voltage on ILIMIT is 3 V. The current through the external resistor is internally scaled to give a current limit threshold of 10.4 mV/ $\mu$ A. If the difference in voltage between CSREF and CSCOMP rises above the current limit threshold, the internal current limit amplifier will control the internal COMP voltage to maintain the average output current at the limit.
+During normal operation, the voltage on ILIMIT is 3 V. The current through the external resistor is internally scaled to give a current-limit threshold of $10.4~\text{mV}/\mu\text{A}$ .
+If the difference in voltage between CSREF and CSCOMP rises above the current-limit threshold, the internal current-limit amplifier controls the internal COMP voltage to maintain the average output current at the limit.

 After the limit is reached, the 3 V pull-up on the DELAY pin is disconnected, and the external delay capacitor is discharged through the external resistor.
-A comparator monitors the DELAY voltage and shuts off the controller when the voltage drops below 1.8 V. The current limit latch-off delay time is therefore set by the RC time constant discharging from 3 V to 1.8 V. The Application Information section discusses the selection of $C{\rm DLY}$ and $R{\rm DLY}$ .
+A comparator monitors the DELAY voltage and shuts off the controller when the voltage drops below 1.8 V. The current-limit latch-off delay time is therefore set by the RC time constant discharging from 3 V to 1.8 V. The Application Information section discusses the selection of $C{\rm DLY}$ and $R{\rm DLY}$ .

-Because the controller continues to cycle the phases during the latch-off delay time, if the short is removed before the 1.8 V threshold is reached, the controller will return to normal operation.
-The recovery characteristic depends on the state of
+Because the controller continues to cycle the phases during the latch-off delay time, if the short is removed before the 1.8 V threshold is reached, the controller returns to normal operation.
+The recovery characteristic depends on the state of PWRGD.

-PWRGD.
 If the output voltage is within the PWRGD window, the controller resumes normal operation.
 However, if a short circuit has caused the output voltage to drop below the PWRGD threshold, a soft-start cycle is initiated.

-The latch-off function can be reset either by removing and reapplying VCC to the ADP3180 or by pulling the EN pin low for a short time.
-To disable the short circuit latch-off function, the external resistor to ground should be left open, and a high value (>1 $M\Omega$ ) resistor should be connected from DELAY to VCC.
+The latch-off function can be reset either by removing and reapplying VCC to the ADP3168, or by pulling the EN pin low for a short time.
+To disable the short-circuit latch-off function, the external resistor to ground should be left open, and a high value (>1 $M\Omega$ ) resistor should be connected from DELAY to VCC.
 This prevents the DELAY capacitor from discharging, so the 1.8 V threshold is never reached.
-The resistor will have an impact on the soft-start time because the current through it will add to the internal 20 $\mu A$ current source.
+The resistor has an impact on the soft-start time because the current through it adds to the internal 20 $\mu A$ current source.

-Figure 2.
-Overcurrent Latch-Off Waveforms, Circuit of Figure 4.
-Channel 1-PWRGD, Channel 2- $V{OUT}$ , Channel 3-CSCOMP Pin of ADP3180, Channel 4-High Side MOSFET $V{GS}$
+Figure 9.
+Overcurrent Latch-Off Waveforms, Circuit of Figure 11.
+Channel 1- PWRGD, Channel 2-Vo∪t, Channel 3-CSCOMP Pin of ADP3168, Channel 4-High-Side MOSFET VGS

-During startup when the output voltage is below 200 mV, a secondary current limit is active.
+During startup, when the output voltage is below 200 mV, a secondary current limit is active.
 This is necessary because the voltage swing of CSCOMP cannot go below ground.
-This secondary current limit controls the internal COMP voltage to the PWM comparators to 2 V. This will limit the voltage drop across the low side MOSFETs through the current balance circuitry.
+This secondary current limit controls the internal COMP voltage to the PWM comparators to 2 V. This limits the voltage drop across the low-side MOSFETs through the current-balance circuitry.

-There is also an inherent per phase current limit that will protect individual phases in the case where one or more phases may stop functioning because of a faulty component.
+There is also an inherent per-phase current limit that protects individual phases in the case where one or more phases stop functioning because of a faulty component.
 This limit is based on the maximum normal mode COMP voltage.

-Dynamic VID
+DYNAMIC VID

-The ADP3180 incorporates the ability to dynamically change the VID input while the controller is running.
+The ADP3168 incorporates the ability to dynamically change the VID input while the controller is running.
 This allows the output voltage to change while the supply is running and supplying current to the load.
 This is commonly referred to as VID on-the-fly (OTF).
 A VID OTF can occur under either light load or heavy load conditions.
 The processor signals the controller by changing the VID inputs in multiple steps from the start code to the finish code.
 This change can be either positive or negative.